EnglishAcademia/English-Academia/blog/who_vs_whom.md

 ---
-title: Test Post
+title: "Who vs Whom"
+description: "To who or to whom?
+That is the question — and the answer is easier than you think."
 date: 2025-07-18
-layout: layout.njk
+layout: layouts/post.njk
 ---

 If you’ve ever paused mid-sentence wondering whether to use _who_ or _whom_, you’re not alone.
 This pair has puzzled English speakers for centuries.
 It’s one of those grammar mysteries that seems simple but can twist your tongue and test your patience.
-Let’s break it down in a way that’s clear, practical, and maybe a little fun — like an office hours chat with a professor who really wants you to get it, but also doesn’t mind cracking a joke or two.
+Let’s break it down in a way that’s clear, practical, and maybe a little fun.

 ### Who and Whom: The Basics